Sidarion/python-broadcast-forwarder/README.md

 `pbf.py -p Port -b Broadcast_IP`

 ## Testing ##
-1. Start the script on your Linux router.
+1. Start the script on your router.
 2. Send a directed broadcast to the router.
 3. Check if the broadcast arrives in the correct subnet.